-To meet the requirements for the Revised Development, construction aggregates would be sourced from reopening these two borrow pits.
-Prior to any extraction from the borrow pits it will be necessary to remove the restoration soils in order to expose the operational face within each pit.
+To meet the requirements for the Proposed Varied Development (Addendum), construction aggregates would be sourced from reopening borrow pits BP 1 and BP3.
+Prior to any extraction from the borrow pits it will be necessary to remove the restoration soils to expose the operational face within each pit.
 Full consideration of appropriate storage locations for the excavated restoration soils will need to be considered prior to any excavation.
-As shown in Photos 3-1 and 3-2, the nature of the restoration soils is a loose mixture of unsorted granular materials ranging from fine grained material to cobbles and also including silty material and peat.
+As shown in Photo 3-1, the nature of the restoration soils is a loose mixture of unsorted granular materials ranging from fine grained material to cobbles and including silty material and peat.
 It is likely that in the region of 27,000 m3 to 36,000 m3 of restoration material would require removal from each borrow pit site prior to any extraction works.
 Table 3.1 and 3.2 give further detail of the restoration material that would require excavation at each borrow pit.